edia-toolbox/edia_page/docs/index.md

 hide:
   - navigation
 ---

 # :edia-edia_rounded: EDIA

 ## A Unity XR Toolbox for research

 EDIA provides you with a set of modules (Unity packages) to facilitate the design and conduction of experimental research in XR.

+!!! warning "EDIA will be Open Source soon..."

+    We are currently resolving some legal aspects with our institution before we can publicly release the full source code.
+We appreciate your patience and expect to have everything ready soon.

+    We’re planning to launch the public alpha release early July.

+    If you want to get access beforehand, [please reach out to us](contact.md).

 ## Key features

 <div class="grid cards" markdown>